Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Methods

 \paragraphb{Interview procedure.} We emailed each participant one day before their scheduled interview to confirm their consent to participation.
 To verify the authenticity of participants, we began our interview by asking participants to show their VR headsets on camera.
 As a result, there were nine no-shows or withdrawals from participation.
 After each no-show or withdrawal, we emailed them to confirm if they would like to reschedule.
 Meanwhile, we sent out new invitations to other qualified candidates from our survey.

 From July to September 2023, we conducted one-hour remote interviews via Zoom.
-To address our RQs, each interview consisted of four major sections (see the full list of interview questions in Appendix~\ref{sec:appendix_study_artifacts}).
+To address our RQs, each interview consisted of four major sections.

-First, to have a better context building on their pre-screening responses, we asked parents to have a more detailed account of their children's and their VR usage.
+First, to have a better context building on their pre-screening responses, we asked participants to have a more detailed account of their children's and their VR usage.
 Then, we asked them about their perceptions of the general risks and benefits of children's VR usage.
 We did not ask participants about their S\&P-specific perceptions and practices until the next section, because we wanted to see if they would raise any S\&P risks on their own initiative.
 If not, we were curious about their primary concerns.

-Following this section, we explicitly informed parents of our S\&P focus and asked them to specify any S\&P concerns they had.
-Additionally, we asked parents about their perceived stakeholders and each stakeholder's responsibilities in addressing their concerns.
+Following this section, we explicitly informed participants of our S\&P focus and asked them to specify any S\&P concerns they had.
+Additionally, we asked participants about their perceived stakeholders and each stakeholder's responsibilities in addressing their concerns.

-Last, we asked parents what strategies they had adopted to address the concerns, if at all.
+Last, we asked participants what strategies they had adopted to address the concerns, if at all.
 We also asked them about their satisfaction with the existing S\&P controls in VR and their desired features in future VR platforms.
-We closed the interviews with a live survey about parents' awareness and perceived (or anticipated) effectiveness of the existing parental controls in VR.
-The live survey questions are in Appendix~\ref{sec:appendix_study_artifacts}.
-Before parents filled out the survey, we encouraged them to express their thoughts as they looked at the questions.
+We closed the interviews with a live survey about participants' awareness and perceived (or anticipated) effectiveness of the existing parental controls in VR.
+Before participants filled out the survey, we encouraged them to express their thoughts as they looked at the questions.
 For all the participants who completed the interviews, we provided one 20 USD Amazon gift card.